 An important aspect of drug metabolism is to make the molecules ready for excretion.
 Most of the drugs are lipid-soluble and cannot be excreted into bodily fluids.
 Hepatic metabolism transforms them into water-soluble molecules and prepares them for excretion.
 In principle, the metabolism of a drug reduces its effect.
 However, in prodrugs such as codeine, the parent drug is inactive and needs to be activated by getting metabolized.
 In general, this process involves breaking down a parent drug leading to its elimination.
 However, in some cases, the metabolite might be harmful and reactive.
 Build up of these toxic metabolites can cause drug-induced liver injury (DILI).
 Drug-induced liver failure is the reason behind the majority of liver failures.

-As mentioned earlier, the microfluidic technology offers a dynamic environment for cell culture.
+As mentioned earlier, the liver-on-a-chip offers a dynamic environment for cell culture.
 This dynamic environment calls for real-time analysis of the metabolism rather than conventional end-point examination.
-The modularity of the microfluidic chips enables electrodes and monitoring systems to be employed in the cell culture.
+Microfluidic chips may be fabricated to be modular and enable electrodes and monitoring systems to be employed in the cell culture.
 Therefore, the analysis is not limited to the end-point analysis and the effect of various elements on metabolism can be monitored in real-time.
 Electrochemical sensors are common in this regard.
 The majority of the sensors used to measure the metabolism have been employed for adherent cells.
 Very few systems have been reported for non-adherent cells.
 These electrochemical sensors can be used for measuring the following parameters:

 – Oxygen (Indicative of respiration)

 – Glucose and Lactate consumption (representative of energy metabolism)